 This is the perfect task for a group of children who enjoy being 'detectives' and checking to see which classes are remembering to turn lights, boards and monitors off at the end of the school day.
 Don't forget to check other areas of the school, such as your school hall, toilets, offices, corridors, library, kitchen or resource rooms.
-Design your own simple recording sheet, or use one from the B&NES website:Click here
+Download our simple recording sheet, or design your own.

 Don't forget to share the results of your detective work with the rest of the school, focusing on the positives as well as highlighting the potential for saving more energy.
 You'll find 'Well done class 5 for switching everything off!
 If they can do it, we can all do it!' is more motivating than naming and shaming those who have forgotten.